scala/scala-lang/community/index.md

 * **[spark-scala/Lobby](https://gitter.im/spark-scala/Lobby)**: for discussions and questions about using Scala for Spark programming
 * **[typelevel/cats](https://gitter.im/typelevel/cats)**: for discussion about the Cats library of abstractions for functional programming and FP in general.

+## Chat Rooms (Discord, IRC)

+Discord users can chat about Scala [via this link](https://discord.gg/9Th65eK).

-IRC users can chat about Scala on the [Scala IRC channel](http://webchat.freenode.net/?randomnick=1&channels=scala&prompt=1): `irc://irc.freenode.net/scala`
+IRC users can chat about Scala on the [Scala IRC channel](http://webchat.freenode.net/?randomnick=1&channels=scala&prompt=1) on Freenode: `irc://irc.freenode.net/scala`

+As with Gitter, the Discord and IRC channels are covered by the [Scala Code of Conduct](../conduct.html).
+Moderation is handled by community volunteers and by representatives of the Scala Center.

 ## User Groups